sighupio/fury-kubernetes-ingress/katalog/pomerium/README.md

       - secrets/pomerium.env
 ```

-just copy the examples in the module and override them accordingly with your settings.
+Just copy the examples in the module and override them according to your settings.

 **⚠ WARNING: in the policy file, you'll need to setup many policy as many ingress you want to protect under the pomerium authorization service.**